Abigail/Abigail.github.io/Src/Trapped/pawn.md

 <div style = 'clear: both'></div>

 It's usually a humble piece, appearing multiple times on the board.
-It's movements are complicated, but most movements we can ignore for our investigations:
+Its movements are complicated, but most movements we can ignore for our investigations:

 * In [Chess](#wiki) and its variants, the **Pawn** captures differently